pydata/xarray/doc/user-guide/testing.rst

     special_dataarrays.example()
     special_dataarrays.example()

-Here we have used one of hypothesis' built-in strategies ``fixed_dictionaries`` to create a strategy which generates mappings of dimension names to lengths (i.e. the ``size`` of the xarray object we want).
+Here we have used one of hypothesis' built-in strategies :py:func:`hypothesis.strategies.fixed_dictionaries` to create a strategy which generates mappings of dimension names to lengths (i.e. the ``size`` of the xarray object we want).
 This particular strategy will always generate an ``x`` dimension of length 2, and a ``y`` dimension of length either 3 or 4, and will sometimes also generate a ``z`` dimension of length 2.
 By feeding this strategy for dictionaries into the `dims` argument of xarray's `dataarrays` strategy, we can generate